Sundarasan/dotfiles/Extras.md

 * `other_remotes` (optional) specifies a hash of the other remotes keyed by the name with the value of the remote url
 * `active` (optional; default: false) specifies whether to set this folder/repo up or not on local
 * `post_clone` (optional; default: empty array) specifies other `bash` commands (in sequence) to be run once the resurrection is done - for eg, symlink a '.envrc' file if one exists

+## setup-login-item.sh

+This script was originally present as a function within the `~/.aliases` file, but, since loading this became cumbersome within `bash` (as part of the post-installation step for specific casks), it made sense to extract it out as a standalone script.
+This script will be used to setup specific applications as login items in the macOS system preferences.

 ## software-updates-cron.sh